crazycodr/standard-exceptions/README.md

     - ReadOnlyCollectionItemException

 > Note: Standard Exceptions 1 defined `InvalidKeyException` in the `ArrayExceptions\` namespace, this has been moved to the `Validation\` namespace.

+> Note: Standard Exceptions 1 made `KeyNotFoundException` extend the native PHP `OutOfBoundsException`, this has been moved to the `BaseException` which is a `RuntimeException`.

 Http exceptions
 ---------------